NanoBioPhotonics-Strathclyde/M4All/README.md

 Note: We are not software engineers and so these options may not necessarily be optimal but for now they let us acquire the data that we need for our research.

-## Multichannel Alignment and Calibration Tools
+## Multi Channel Alignment and Calibration Tools

 Coming soon...